mplspunk/awesome-privacy-engineering/README.md

 ___
 * [Managing Tags in AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/tagging-resources.html) - Tags are words or phrases that act as metadata that you can use to identify and organize your AWS resources.
 A resource can have up to 50 user-applied tags.
 * [Categorizing Your AWS S3 Storage Using Tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) - In addition to data classification, tagging offers benefits such as fine-grained access control of permissions and object lifecycle management.
-* [Detecting PII Using Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/get-started-api-pii.html) - To detect entities that contain personally identifiable information (PII) in a document, use the Amazon Comprehend DetectPiiEntities operation.
 * [Quickstart for Tagging Tables in Google Cloud](https://cloud.google.com/data-catalog/docs/quickstart-tagging) - Tutorial shows how to create a BigQuery dataset, copy data to a new table in your dataset, create a tag template, and attach the tag to your table.
 * [Using Policy Tags in Google Cloud's BigQuery](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) - Use policy tags to define access to your data, for example, when you use BigQuery column-level security.
 * [Adding a Tag-Based PII Policy in Cloudera](https://docs.cloudera.com/runtime/7.0.2/security-ranger-authorization/topics/security-ranger-tag-policy-add-pii.html) - How to add a PII tag-based policy.
 In this example, the author creates a tag-based policy for objects tagged "PII" in Atlas.